Advancing a Family Friendly America: How Family Friendly Is Your State?

-Use the map below to learn about state-level family friendly laws and proposals that expand upon current federal law.*
+Use the map below to learn more about working people and families in each state, as well as state-level family friendly workplace laws and proposals that expand upon current federal law.*

 Orange shading represents existing legislation.